 Q. Can I dispense Regaine for Men Extra Strength 5% scalp foam against an NHS prescription written as 'Minoxidil 5% foam'?

-Whilst the brand Regaine does appear in Part XVIIIA of the Drug Tariff (the ‘blacklist’), the generic description Minoxidil 5% foam has an Official Title (a rINN) and does not appear in the blacklist itself.
+Whilst the brand Regaine does appear in Part XVIIIA of the Drug Tariff (drugs, medicines and other substances that may not be ordered under the NHS), the generic description Minoxidil 5% foam has an Official Title (a rINN) and does not appear in Part XVIIIA itself.

-Therefore the blacklisted brand can be dispensed against an FP10 prescription as long as the item has been prescribed generically.
+Therefore the Part XVIIIA listed brand can be dispensed against an FP10 prescription as long as the item has been prescribed generically.

 Dispensing Medicines (Service specification)